thimvanamersfoort/bandersnatch/README.md

 # Bandersnatch: The game :ghost:

 Bandersnatch is an interactive story game, where you control your own story and ending.
+The story is based on the movie *Bandersnatch* on Netflix. :film_strip:

 The game is heavily based on the film Bandersnatch (available on Netflix), and is created with the idea of having multiple paths in one story, each with a different ending.
 You control the game entirely using your mouse, so you won't need your keyboard (exept for filling in text ofcourse).